lapatric/small-rust-programs/README.md

 ## References and Borrowing

 To refer to (borrow) a variable `s` *without taking ownership* we can use its poiner `&s`.
+Unlike in C++, however, `&s` resolves to `s` (the contents) and not the memory address of `s`!
+To print the memory address we would need to request it explicitly by formatting the output as `println!("&x: {:p}", &x);`

 For an immutable variable, we cannot change its value by using it's pointer, i.e. the following code throws a compiler error.

 ```Rust
 let s = String::from("hello");